Last Updated on November 7, 2023

 ETIAS allows visa-exempt travelers to stay in Schengen for up to 90 days within any 180-day period, with multiple entries allowed.
 The authorization will remain valid for up to three years, at which point applicants must reapply.

-Visa-exempt third-country nationals will be required to pre-register their travel via an official website or through a mobile app.
+Visa-exempt third-country nationals will be required to pre-register their travel via an official website or mobile app.
 From there, third-country nationals will provide personal information and passport details.
 Envoy can guide applicants through pre-registration, simplify document check protocols and assist with fee payment and health and security questions.

 ETIAS will conduct security and health background checks against global databases.
 The European Agency on Migration will generally issue authorization within minutes; however, it can take up to 30 days for further examination by ETIAS Central and National Units.